iocroblab/motion_planning/README.md

-# motion_planning
+# Motion Planning with Constraints

+This *metarepo* has been prepared to illustrate the work done within workpackage 5.2 of the [SMARTHANDLE](https://smarthandle-project.eu/) project regarding the motion planning for a robot arm considering task constraints.

+It contains two repositories:

+- The [kautham](https://sir.upc.edu/projects/kautham_tutorials/basic/overview/overview.html) motion planning framework,
-Metarepo with the kautham motion planning framework and the kautham_ros wrapping package to integrate it within ROS 2.
+- The **kautham_ros** wrapping package to integrate **kautham** within ROS 2.

-# Using Kautham with Constraints: Generic Guide

 This README provides a generic overview for defining and using constraints in Kautham problem files.
 It covers the required XML structure, constraint specification, and workflow for planning and visualization using the Kautham GUI.

+A detailed description of this contribution is described in the paper [Motion planning with constraints for a safe human-robot interaction](docs/constraint_motion_planning_paper.pdf) by P. Ramon-Canyameres, I. Zaplana and J. Rosell, accepted to the 2025 Workshop on Empowering Industry 5.0: Adaptive Planning, Learning, and Control in Human-Robot Collaboration within the 30th IEEE International Conference on Emerging Technologies and Factory Automation.

 ## 1. Problem File Structure Overview